bitty-ai/bitty-tokenizer/README.md

 Tokenizers are the reason why Language models work so well, hallucinates other time, doesnt work well in finance industry, and can make or break a system

-Find medium link explaining tokenization here : <LINK>
+Find medium link explaining tokenization here : https://medium.com/@mohitdulani/train-a-tokenizer-from-scratch-4a33450d42ee

 To Download the data use these commands :